CycleCloud/cyclecloud_tutorials/Lab2/Tutorial.md

-# Setup Azure CycleCloud via ARM + Creating an autoscaling HPC Cluster
+# Customizing an HPC cluster to add persistent storage

 This lab focuses on showing how to modify